Skip to Content

 Entry requirements (minimum)

-• or working towards a formal qualification, such as SVQ Level 2 or 3 heating and ventilation / plumbing / electrical installations;
+• A formal qualification, such as SVQ Level 2 or 3 in electrical installation

 Employer and industry links